 This semester I'm teaching Multivariable Calculus (MATH2202) and Fundamentals of Mathematics II (Math 1191).
 If you're a student, you can find course information on Canvas.

 I'm interested in intersections between math and civics.
 Last spring I attended the "Geometry and Gerrymandering" conference at the University of San Francisco.
 Since then I've given talks in UGA's Math club, supervised a project at UGA's MathCamp for high schoolers, and am currently supervising an Athens high schooler on an AP Research project about gerrymandering.

-Previously at UGA I've taught Calculus 1, Calculus 2, Applied Linear Algebra, Differential Geometry of Curves and Surfaces, and Topics in Geometry and Topology (Knot Theory).
-I taught Calculus 1 and 2 (for non-science majors) and Finite Probability with Applications at Boston College.
+At UGA, I taught Calculus 1, Calculus 2, Applied Linear Algebra, Differential Geometry of Curves and Surfaces, and Topics in Geometry and Topology (Knot Theory).
+At Boston College, I've taught Calculus 1 and 2 (for non-science majors), Multivariable Calculus, Fundamentals of Mathematics II, and Finite Probability with Applications.
 I also assisted with a Boston College summer enrichment program for mathematically-inclined high schoolers.

 Before coming to Boston College, I TA'd sections of Pre-Calculus, Calculus 2 (for science majors), and Linear Algebra.
 I also tutored for first-year physics and math courses and provided drop-in help for all math classes.

 My teaching style is rooted in my experiences with informal education, both as an Exhibit Supervisor at the Boston Museum of Science and in half a dozen roles at a summer camp.